 There are no limitations in EUDAMED on who can be the LAA, except that the LAA will need an EU Login account as any other type of users, it is the Actor’s decision to choose the person who will be LAA.

-4.6.4 Are the Person Responsible for Regulatory Compliance (PRRC) details public?
+4.6.4 Are the Person Responsible for Regulatory Compliance (PRRC) details public? - Updated

 The Medical Devices Regulations have provisions (MDR Art 31(7)/IVDR Art 28(7)) requiring to have the PRRC data accessible to the public.